frohoff/pd-buddy-wye/README.md

 Power/data splitter for PD Buddy Sink.

-This PCB must be 0.8 mm thick for the USB Type-C plug to fit in place.
-Use 2 oz copper to ensure the board can carry lots of current with ease.
+This PCB must be 0.6 mm thick so the USB Type-C card edge receptacles work.
+Copper thickness can be 1 or 2 oz, ENIG finish preferred.

 The PCB is made with [KiCad][], so you'll need that if you want to make any changes.
 Several PCB fabricators accept KiCad PCB files directly now, but if